Go Ohio Newsletter

 Follett House Museum

 The Follett House Museum is home to an interesting collection of local history that documents Sandusky and Erie County from its earliest days up through the present.
-Housed in a magnificently preserved 1830s limestone building that was once the home of Oran Follett who, was once the publishes of the Columbus Journal, and he also published the transcript of the famous Lincoln-Douglas debates.
+Housed in a magnificently preserved 1830s limestone building that was once the home of Oran Follett who, was once the publisher of the Columbus Journal.
+Oran also published the famous Lincoln-Douglas debate transcripts.

-The museum is operated by the Sandusky Library.
-Displays include items from the War of 1812, historical paintings, maps and photographs, historical dresses, and some most unusual household gadgets.
-Tour at your leisure or take a guided 1 hour tour.
-The museum is closed January - March.
+The museum is operated by the Sandusky Library and includes displays from the War of 1812, historical paintings, maps, photographs, dresses, and some most unusual household gadgets.
+Visitors to the museum can tour at their leisure or take a guided tour.
+The museum is closed during between January and March..

 During the American Revolution Connecticut citizens manufactured supplies for the Continental Army.
 While of no strategic importance, the British tried to destroy these areas through a series of raids.
 The raids got out of hand and many homes, churches and schools were destroyed.

 People who lost property had no insurance and no federal disaster grants to help them rebuild.
-An example of the destruction is found in the story of Norwalk, Connecticut.
-It was raided July 11, 1779 and 80 of the 86 dwellings in the town were burned.
-Two churches, 87 barns, 4 mills and 5 vessels were also lost in that raid.
-The other towns raided during the war were New London, New Haven, East Haven, Greenwich, Danbury, Fairfield, Ridgefield and Groton.
+One example of the destruction could be found in the history of Norwalk, Connecticut.
+In July, 1779 it was raided and 80 of the 86 dwellings in the town were burned to the ground including two churches, 87 barns, 4 mills and 5 vessels.
+During this time period other towns raided including New London, New Haven, East Haven, Greenwich, Danbury, Fairfield, Ridgefield and Groton.